Strengthening pest and disease management in the SADC region

 What is this project doing?

-It aims to provide support to the SADC Secretariat by strengthening national and regional capacities to prevent entry, control spread and manage five priority plant pests and diseases.
-Additionally, it will strengthen regional cooperation and coordination on SPS issues, focusing on those pests and diseases identified in the region.
+Its aim was to provide support to the SADC Secretariat by strengthening national and regional capacities to prevent entry, control spread and manage five priority plant pests and diseases.
+Additionally, strengthen regional cooperation and coordination on SPS issues, focusing on those pests and diseases identified in the region.

-The project seeks to develop a harmonized regional strategy for MLN disease and provide technical support to the Member States to develop and review their national strategies for this disease.
-Technical assistance to develop national Integrated Pest Management (IPM) strategies in line with the International Plant Protection Convention (IPPC) and the International Standards for Phytosanitary Measures (ISPMs) will also be given.
+The project sought to develop a harmonized regional strategy for MLN disease and provide technical support to the Member States to develop and review their national strategies for this disease.
+Technical assistance to develop national Integrated Pest Management (IPM) strategies in line with the International Plant Protection Convention (IPPC) and the International Standards for Phytosanitary Measures (ISPMs) was also given.
+Key activities included:

 - Developing regional and national strategies for MLN disease